The Decolonial Parent

 white liquid on stainless steel spoon

-breastfeeding is hard – my story
+Breastfeeding is hard – my story

 This is a read best left for those who are seeking reassurance and solidarity in their breastfeeding struggles.
 I wanted to write it up and share it, because I felt like most of the people publishing about breastfeeding were doing so from a perspective of success.
 When we were in the depths of our struggles, I felt far from a success and did not see my experiences reflected in their words.